Z-Dip: a standardized measure for data modality assessment: Results

-Table~\ref{tab:synthetic_validation} summarizes the results across unimodal, weakly bimodal, strongly bimodal, and trimodal conditions.
-The specific data-generating processes were defined as follows: \begin{itemize} \item \textbf{Unimodal:} ${\mu} = (-0.3, -0.3)$, ${\sigma} = (0.1, 0.1)$, ${\pi} = (1, 0)$ \item \textbf{Weakly bimodal:} ${\mu} = (-0.6, 0.6)$, ${\sigma} = (0.15, 0.15)$, ${\pi} = (0.7, 0.3)$ \item \textbf{Strongly bimodal:} ${\mu} = (-0.6, 0.6)$, ${\sigma} = (0.1, 0.1)$, ${\pi} = (0.5, 0.5)$ \item \textbf{Trimodal:} ${\mu} = (-0.75, 0, 0.75)$, ${\sigma} = (0.1, 0.1, 0.1)$, ${\pi} = (1/3, 1/3, 1/3)$ \end{itemize} Multimodal mixtures yielded large positive Z-Dip values and were consistently detected as such, while unimodal distributions remained centered near zero or negative values.
+Table~\ref{tab:synthetic_validation} summarizes the results across unimodal, weak bimodal, strong bimodal, and trimodal conditions.
+Multimodal mixtures yielded large positive Z-Dip values and were consistently detected as such, while unimodal distributions remained centered near zero or negative values.
 It can also be noted that, for genuinely multimodal distributions, the Z-Dip tends to grow systematically with sample size $N$.
-This behavior arises because well-separated modes produce a persistent “dip” in the empirical cumulative distribution function: as $N$ increases, the separation between peaks is resolved more clearly, leading to larger Dip statistics and correspondingly higher Z-Dip scores.
-This behavior is further illustrated in Fig.~S1 of the Supplementary Information.
+This behavior arises because well-separated modes produce a persistent ``dip" in the empirical cumulative distribution function: as $N$ increases, the separation between peaks is resolved more clearly, leading to larger Dip statistics and correspondingly higher Z-Dip scores.
+This behavior is further illustrated in Fig.~S2 in the SI.
 In contrast, unimodal distributions exhibit flat or slowly varying Z-Dip values with $N$, since noise dominates and no persistent secondary mode exists.
 These synthetic results provide a controlled validation, showing that the Z-Dip behaves as theoretically expected under both null (unimodal) and alternative (multimodal) conditions.